canonical/netplan/doc/contribute-docs.md

     ```shell
     make run
     ```
-    After you run the command, visit `http://127.0.0.1:8000` to view the documentation on your local machine.
+    After you run the command, visit `http://127.0.0.1:8000` in your browser to view the local copy of the documentation.

     You can also find all the HTML files in the `.build/` directory.